 - You get a summary of the bookings for the Steinway on that day.
 The timeline with the blue bar refers to the booking in question and the bar indicates the period when the Steinway is booked.

-- Click on the blue bar.
+- Click the blue bar.
 A popover opens.

-- Click on the drop-down menu to the left of the popover to select a new start time.
+- Click the drop-down menu on the left of the popover to select a new start time.
 Yesplan offers different options:

 - The other options are schedule items from the schedule.
-Choose one of the schedule items so that the booking starts together with this schedule item.
+Choose one of the schedule items to have the booking start together with this schedule item.

-- Click on the drop-down menu to the right to choose a new end time:
+- Click the drop-down menu on the right to choose a new end time:

 - The other options are schedule items from the schedule.
-Choose one of the schedule items so that the booking ends together with this schedule item.
+Choose one of the schedule items to have the booking end together with this schedule item.

 For more information about viewing bookings, you can consult the section about Availability of Resources.

-- This gives an instant view of all the resources with the placeholder as a role.
+- This gives an instant view of all the resources that have the placeholder as a role.

-- You can also search for other placeholders or resources with which you want to swap.
+- You can also search for other placeholders or resources you want to swap with.

 - It also works for a resource.
 You get an instant view of the placeholders for all the resource’s roles and you can search for other placeholders or resources to swap.

-- What if a resource or placeholder is booked multiple times?
+- What if multiple items of a resource or placeholder have been booked?

 - Then you can swap them all at once via “Swap with…”.

-When swapping a placeholder with a resource, the following information is transferred from the booking:
+When swapping a placeholder with a resource, some values are taken from the resource:

-- the name of the price definition, if one exists for the placeholder and the resource.
+- The name of the price definition, if one exists on both the placeholder and the resource

 - This allows you to add a lot of information to a placeholder booking, before swapping it later.
-The information will be transferred when the swap is made.
+After all, the information will be transferred when the swap is made.

 - What if you want to transfer the price definition names automatically when swapping?
-Read More About How to Set Them Correctly.
+Then read more about setting the name of price definitions correctly.